 • Social and living arrangements.

-If you move to Australia, get a job, open bank accounts and sign a 12 month lease you would be considered an Australian resident for tax purposes as you have made arrangements for a lengthy stay and/or permanent residence.
+If you move to Australia, get a job, open bank accounts and sign a 12-month lease you would be considered an Australian resident for tax purposes as you have made arrangements for a lengthy stay and/or permanent residence.
 If you do not satisfy the “resides test”, you will still be considered an Australian resident if you satisfy one of three statutory tests:

 • Domicile test.
 A person’s domicile is Australia unless the Commissioner of Taxation is satisfied that the person’s permanent place of abode is outside Australia.
 Relevant if you move overseas.

-• The 183 day test.
-The person is present in Australia for at least 183 days in an income year, unless the person’s usual place of abode is outside Australia and they do not intend to take up residence in this country.
+• The 183-day test.
+The person is present in Australia for at least 183 days in an income year unless the person’s usual place of abode is outside Australia and they do not intend to take up residence in this country.

 • Commonwealth superannuation fund test.
 The person is a contributing member of the fund for Commonwealth government officers.
-This allows Australian government employees to continue to be regarded as resident when they get posted overseas.
+This allows Australian government employees to continue to be regarded as a resident when they get posted overseas.